bbobkins/r4850g2_arduino/README.md

     - Allows generators to remain on ECO mode and prevents bogdown and over current trips
     - Still works well with grid power
     - Removed stuipd click encoder and menu libraries freeing up much memory!!
-    - Setting are saved in EEprom memory and persist
+    - Settings are saved in EEprom memory and persist
+    - CAN side of things mostly unchanged
-    - Simple implimentation
+    - Simplified implimentation and use

   ## Todo:
     - Add menu item to change voltage also, hard coded for now

   ## Requirements